SeanLuis/rest-data-validator-docs/docs/guide/contextual-decorator.md

 # Contextual Decorator

-## Using the Contextual Decorator in Class Validation

 The `Contextual` decorator allows for dynamic validation of class properties based on a contextual understanding of the application state or environment.
 This document explains how to use the `Contextual` decorator to validate class properties effectively.

 ## Defining a Class with Contextual Validation